Modelling the Memorial

 The image below compares real pictures on the left with the simulation on the right (click to enlarge).
 The picture was taken with a SLR camera in raw mode.
 Its color profile was calibrated on-site with a color chart.
 Both were applied a 5900K white point and a linear response curve.

-The following image shows the comparison in the same conditions, but from another view point:
+Figure 4 – Comparison between picture(left) and simulation(right), in the same conditions, but from another view point